cwf2/dices/README.md

 ## Python client

 A python-based client for interacting programmatically with the API is under development.
 The code is available at [dices-client](https://github.com/cwf2/dices-client).
-There are a couple of Jupyter Notebooks giving examples of its use at [dices-examples](https://github.com/cwf2/dices-examples); the latter can be tested online using Binder.
+There are a couple of Jupyter Notebooks giving examples of its use at [dices-examples](https://github.com/cwf2/dices-examples); the latter can be tested online via [Binder](https://mybinder.org/v2/gh/cwf2/dices-examples/main).

 ## API